CloudCoinConsortium/CloudBank-V1/README.md

 3. Show Coins
 4. Import One Stack
 5. Export One Stack
+6. Get Receipt

 ------------------------------------------------------------------
 Config file:
 The following will be needed in app configurations:

-Server Name =  https://CloudCoin.co/ (Use the name of the local host)
+bank_server =  https://CloudCoin.co/ (Use the name of the local host) timezone = UTC-7 (use the customer's  timezone)

 For security, the system admin must setup SSL and limit the servers that can connect to this web server.
 ----------------------------------------------------------------